 Since 1992, we have owned Cable Factory in Helsinki’s Ruoholahti district, which is the largest cultural centre in Finland.
 Since 2008 we have owned the old energy generation area in Suvilahti, which is known for large public events and festivals, and from the start of 2020 also the former head office and manufacturing site of the Orion pharmaceuticals company located at Nilsiänkatu 10, Vallila.

 With the purchase of N10, we manage almost 100,000 square metres in three locations in Helsinki.
-Additionally, the dance house Tanssin talo is currently under construction next to Cable Factory and is due to open in 2022.
-(Find out more about the progress of the construction project and related arrangements at tanssintalorakentuu.fi.)
+Additionally, the dance house Tanssin talo construction project is complete and Tanssin talo will open its doors in February 2022.

 Our company aims to develop properties for the long term and provide functional and inspiring spaces to meet the needs of artistic and cultural actors and the creative industry.
 Our activities are run on a sustainable basis and enrich Helsinki’s cultural offering.